cygni/cygni-competence-7-databases/redis/README.md

 Lets enable append-only.
 The append-only file is an alternative, fully-durable strategy for Redis.
 It became available in version 1.1.
 From now on, every time Redis receives a command that changes the dataset it will append it to the AOF.
 When you restart Redis it will re-play the AOF to rebuild the state.

+There are three modes for when commands are written to the AOF.
+ - always - Every write command to Redis results in a write to disk.
+This slows Redis down substantially if used.
+ - everysec - Once per second, explicitly syncs write commands to disk.
+ - no - Lets the operating system control syncing to disk.

+Look at line 489 and 515 in the config file.

 ```bash
 appendonly yes